aogarlid/Workshop_large_scale_nlp/docs/kube_cheatsheet.md

 kubectl logs dnstools
 ```

-## Dig for local cluster resources and get time to response for service/ep in default namespace by servicename.default
+## Lookup (dig) for local cluster resources and get time to response for service/ep in default namespace by servicename.default, using cluster name server for lookup (10.96.0.1)

 ```
 kubectl get services # get service name; NB: can specify as services and svc